Skip to main content

 ...

-The last part is pushing the app to TIBCO Cloud Integration, using either the tibcli utility or the Visual Studio Code extension.
-You can find more details in the TCI docs or in this post on the TIBCO Community.
-After you’re done, you need to get the URL of your app so we can add it to Prometheus.
-For example a URL could be https://integration.cloud.tibcoapps.com/ijdc72jg2ugg2dikkkl236f2rhma6qaz.
+Push the app to TIBCO Cloud Integration using either the tibcli utility or the Visual Studio Code extension.
+More details in the TCI docs or in this post on the TIBCO Community.
+After deploying, grab the URL of your app — you’ll need it for Prometheus.
+For example: https://integration.cloud.tibcoapps.com/ijdc72jg2ugg2dikkkl236f2rhma6qaz.

 Running Prometheus